hack4impact-upenn/project-descriptions/README.md

 Summary:

 - `name`: The name of the project.
-- `tagline`: 15 words or less.
+- `tagline`: _15 words or less_.
 This should answer the question "What?" about the project.
 Examples: "Map-based web app to find local food resources", "Report illegal vehicle idling in Philadelphia"